anu-shrestha-data/sql-sales-analysis/README.md

 ## Project Overview
 This project explores and analyzes sales data using SQL to uncover insights related to regional performance, product categories, and overall sales trends.
 The objective is to practice SQL querying techniques while deriving meaningful business insights from transactional sales data.

+## Data Set
+The dataset used in this project contains sales transaction data with the following fields:
+- Order_Id
+- Region
+- Category
+- Sales
+The dataset represents customer purchase transactions and is used to analyze regional performance and product category trends.

 ## Tools Used
 - SQL
 - GitHub